danielmarschall/swissbit_secure_sd_api/README.md

 ### CardManagement.dll API

 This is the current state of the research.
-They known methods are implemented in SwissbitSecureSDUtils (in C#).
+The known methods are implemented in SwissbitSecureSDUtils (in C#).
+The code below is pseudo-code.
+Adapt it to the language you are using.

-Note that `deviceName` is either the name of the USB Stick ("Smartcard Name") or the drive letter of the SD card.
+Note that `szDeviceName` is either the name of the USB Stick ("Smartcard Name") or the drive letter of the SD card.

 SD solution (PS-45u) and USB solution (PU-50n) require different DLL files!

 ```
-cdecl activate(dev,?,?,?,?,?)
+__cdecl int activate(char* szDeviceName, char* password, int passwordLength, char* soPassword, int soPasswordLength, int retryCount)
-   Purpose:       Unknown
+   Purpose:       Enabled Data Protection
    Command:       10FF
    Raw data in:
    Raw data out:

-cdecl activateSecure(dev,?)
+__cdecl int activateSecure(dev,?)
    Purpose:       Unknown
    Command:       20010FF
    Raw data in:
    Raw data out:

-cdecl challengeFirmware(dev,?,?,?)
+__cdecl int challengeFirmware(dev,?,?,?)
    Purpose:       Unknown
    Command:       F1FF
    Raw data in:
    Raw data out:

-cdecl changePassword(dev,?,?,?,?)
+__cdecl int changePassword(dev,?,?,?,?)
    Purpose:       Changes the password (which?)
    Command:       40FF
    Raw data in:
    Raw data out:

-cdecl checkAuthenticity(dev,?,?)
+__cdecl int checkAuthenticity(dev,?,?)
    Purpose:       Unknown
    Command:       F2FF
    Raw data in:
    Raw data out:

-cdecl clearProtectionProfiles(dev)
+__cdecl int clearProtectionProfiles(dev)
    Purpose:       Unknown
    Command:       353FF
    Raw data in:
    Raw data out:

-cdecl configureNvram(dev,?,?,?,?,?)
-   Purpose:       Unknown
+__cdecl int configureNvram(char* szDeviceName, int ramRights, int camRights, int ramSize, int camSize, int camNext???)
+   Purpose:       Configures the NVRAM of the device
+	                Note: I am not sure about the last parameter.
+It is always 0 if I use the Device Manager.
+It is probably CAM next cycle.
+									Also, if I check "Fuse Peristently", the ram/camRights are still the same.
+Shouldn't flag 0x80 be set?
+I don't want to try it, so I stopped the debugger at that point.
+Seems to be a bug in CardManager.exe
    Command:       380FF
    Raw data in:
    Raw data out:

-cdecl deactivate(dev,?,?)
+__cdecl int deactivate(char* szDeviceName, char* soPassword, int soPasswordLength)
-   Purpose:       Unknown
+   Purpose:       Disable Data Protection
    Command:       20FF
    Raw data in:
    Raw data out:

-cdecl int getApplicationVersion(string deviceName, out int ApplicationVersion)
+__cdecl int getApplicationVersion(char* szDeviceName, int* ApplicationVersion)
    Purpose:       In the binary it can be seen that it also seems to be called "CFE version".
 Also funny typos: "Yor CFE version is" and "You must be loged in to read the partition table".
                   My SD card (PS-45u DP) has F2.
    Command:       270FF
    Raw data in:   01     0000 05  FF700200 00
-                  state? ????? len(cmd      len())
+                  state? ???? len(cmd      len())
    Raw data out:  03     0000 06  000000F2 9000
                   state? ???? len(appver   response)

-cdecl int getBaseFWVersion(string deviceName, IntPtr firmware8bytes, ref int part2)
+cdecl int getBaseFWVersion(char *szDeviceName, char* firmware8bytes, long* part2)
    Purpose:       Get firmware version of the device
                   Note: Firmware8bytes is read left to right, while part2 is appended reading right to left.
                   The screenshots in the manual shows the examples "211028s9 X100" and "170614s8  110"